outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

                 Use emerge @preserved-rebuild to rebuild packages using these libraries
                 ```
             4. This is when `emerge @preserved-rebuild` come into effects.
 Refer to [preserve-libs](https://wiki.gentoo.org/wiki/Preserve-libs).
-        6. \# dispatch-conf, usually if needed, you just need to input `u`.
+        6. [optional] # dispatch-conf, if prompted, you just need to input `u`.

+            This command will help update files in `/etc/portage` when needed as well.
+I would like to separate per-package settings by filenames.
+Simply input `u` will merge several package settings together, which is undesirable.
+Hence, first check the updates by `diff` the `._cfg*` in corresponding directory.
+And then rename `._cfg*` to relevant package name.
     4. From now on, a basic new gentoo system is installed.
 42. Probably, the new system cannot connect to the Wifi network (lack in network manager).
 But if you configure WPA_supplicant and dhcpcd correctly, this is not a problem.
 If really no network, you can `chroot` again into the gentoo system when installing new package:
     1. Boot with LiveDVD